 Sitting with a circle of shoshos (“grandmothers” in Swahili) as they wove baskets and spoke of their lives as leaders in their community, I not only learned about the vibrant and diverse Kenyan culture, but was also inspired to pursue a career in international studies.

-There are so many benefits to studying abroad, but one of the greatest is sparking a passion your child never knew was there.
+There are so many benefits to attending summer camps for international students, but one of the greatest is sparking a passion your child never knew was there.
 On their next adventure, they might just find their aspirations to become an engineer, artist, or athlete—the opportunities are endless.

 Now that you’re ready to help your child pack their bags, stay tuned for our next post in our Study Abroad series!